devsdenbd/cypress_e2e_framework/README.md

+# Devs Den BD

-# END TO END TESTING FRAMEWORK ON CYPRESS IO
+END TO END TESTING FRAMEWORK ON CYPRESS IO

-HI
+Instructions:

+=> For headed mood you can launch the browser by using  "npm run cy" => For Chrome Headless mood you can launch the browser by using "npm run headless"